-Students receive a confirmation number when they drop via MyVCCCD.
 Instructor, student, and administrative drops appear at the bottom of your class roster (below the Add Authorization Codes on the web Summary Class Roster).

-Faculty Drop Error - If you drop a student in error you can reinstate the student - please complete and process a Reinstate Request located on the Faculty tab under faculty self-service, located under Faculty Forms - OC.
+Faculty Drop Error - If you drop a student in error, you can reinstate the student - please complete and process a Reinstatement Request located on Tools under faculty forms, located under Faculty Forms - OC.
 The Reinstate Request also requires the approval of your dean.
 Once approved by the dean, the form will be routed electronically to the admissions and records office so it can be processed.